actonmass/campaign-map/README.md

 Built with [Leaflet](https://leafletjs.com/), using data from a Google Sheet provided by the campaign, combined with geographic data from [bhrutledge/ma-legislature](https://github.com/bhrutledge/ma-legislature).
 Hosted on GitHub Pages.

-I hope that this can serve as an example for similar maps, and maybe evolve into a template.
+Hopefully this can serve as an example for similar maps, and maybe evolve into a template.

 ## Developing